-Russian Federation Code of Administrative Violations, as amended by FL 358, under Article 6.3.
-Article 6.3 "Violation of the legislation of the Russian Federation in the Area of Genetic Engineering Activity."
-A violation of the legislation of the Russian Federation in the Area of Genetic Engineering Activity consisting of the use of genetically modified organisms and/or products, derived with the use of such organisms or containing such organisms, that have not been registered with the state in cases where state registration is required by said legislation, or where the period of validity of the certificate on state registration has expired, or in the case where genetically modified organisms are not used in conformity with the purpose(s) for which they were registered, or where there is failure to comply with genetically modified organisms stipulated special use conditions are not complied with, e.g. in the manufacture of specific type of products, will involve imposition of a penalty on officials in the amount ranging from Ten Thousand to Fifty Thousand Rubles; on legal entities - from 100,000 to 500,000 Rubles."
-The previous amendments to the Code of Administrative Violations (made in December 2014) set fines for violations of mandatory requirements for labeling food products derived from genetically engineered organisms (referred to as "GMO" in the Russian documents) or containing such organisms.
-The fines (in Russian) for individual entrepreneurs are from 20,000 to 50,000 rubles5 (from \$364 to \$909), and for legal entities are from 100,000 to 300,000 rubles (from \$1,818 to \$5,455).
+Engineering Activity."
+"A violation of the legislation of the Russian Federation in the Area of Genetic Engineering Activity consisting of the use of genetically modified organisms and/or products, derived with the use of such organisms or containing such organisms, that have not been registered with the state in cases where state registration is required by said legislation, or where the period of validity of the certificate on state registration has expired, or in the case where genetically modified organisms are not used in conformity with the purpose(s) for which they were registered, or where there is failure to comply with genetically modified organisms stipulated special use conditions are not complied with, e.g. in the manufacture of specific type of products, will involve imposition of a penalty on officials in the amount ranging from Ten Thousand to Fifty Thousand Rubles; on legal entities - from 100,000 to 500,000 Rubles."
+The previous amendments to the Code of Administrative Violations (made in December 2014) set fines for violations of mandatory requirements for labeling food products derived from GE organisms (referred to as "GMO" in the Russian documents) or containing such organisms.
+The fines (in Russian) for individual entrepreneurs are from 20,000 to 50,000 rubles4 (from \$364 to \$909), and for legal entities are from 100,000 to 300,000 rubles (from \$1,818 to \$5,455).
 The law also provides Rospotrebnadzor with the authority to draw up protocols on administrative violations in such cases and submit these cases to the consideration of the court.